 I. The diagnostic criteria and symptoms of depression

 II.
 The medical-psychological-biological construct used in determining the underlying cause of depression and anxiety

 III.
-Insight into when medications are and are not appropriate
+Insight into when medications are appropriate

 V. Strategies and lifestyle modification tips

 Important and helpful things to know when starting an antidepressant along with answers to frequently asked questions.

 A look at some of the many reasons providers do not like to prescribe benzodiazepines and why they are often contraindicated for use when treating anxiety.